What is a reference frame in General Relativity?: IRF, DRF, RRF

+When the Klein-Gordon fields \(\phi^{(I)}\) are used as the reference frame, one can construct a complete set of local gauge-invariant observables, such as $g_{IJ}(\phi):= \big[ (\phi^{(I)})^{-1} \big]^* g_{ab}$.
+In contrast to \textbf{IRFs}, the dynamical coupling between the scalar fields and the metric ensures that once the solution \((g_{ab}, \phi^{(I)})\) is determined, it is \textit{unique}; configurations such as \(([d^*g]_{ab}, \phi^{(I)})\) or \((g_{ab}, d^*\phi^{(I)})\) for generic \(d \in \text{Diff}(M)\) do not represent distinct possible physical solutions.
+This uniqueness directly reflects the absence of gauge redundancy owing to the dynamical coupling of the \textbf{DRF} with the metric.

-\subsubsection{DRFs in the orthodox view}
+\subsubsection{DRFs in the Orthodox View}

-In accordance with the previously mentioned literature (see Section \ref{sec2}), a \textbf{DRF} could also be represented by a timelike four-velocity vector field $U^a$ tangent to a congruence of worldlines of a particle system, or a matter fluid.
-We choose to analyse this particular case in a depth, as we believe it warrants a closer examination and it is particularly significant from an historical and philosophical perspective.
+In much of the literature (see \S \ref{sec2}), a reference frame is often represented by a timelike 4-velocity field \(U^a\), tangent to the congruence of worldlines of test particles or a test matter fluid.
+This orthodox viewpoint, introduced by Earman and Norton \citep{Earman1974, Norton1985} and widely adopted in the physics community \citep{Wald1984, malament2012topics}, treats a reference frame as the expression of matter's state of motion, with a coordinate system \((x^0, x^1, x^2, x^3)\) locally adapted to it.